tiinajor/pilvi/w5 Angular/02 Form Validation/README.md

 ## 1 HTML 5 form

-Read data bindign and validation section in http://www.w3schools.com/angular/angular_forms.asp.
+Read data binding and validation section in http://www.w3schools.com/angular/angular_forms.asp.

 Get yourself familiar with the examples of using AngularJS to define forms **01_form_intro.html**, **02_validation.html**, **03_select.html** and **04_service.html**.